Food Service (Sodexo)

 If you need additional assistance finding the right types of foods for you, please reach out to your Sodexo manager or chef.

-Moe Money-Similar to Hawk Dollars, Moe Money is an all in one debit card account which works with your ID card.
-When you're hungry stop by one of the locations, swipe your card and you're on your way.
+Mo Money-Similar to Hawk Dollars, Mo Money is an all in one debit card account which works with your ID card.
+When you’re hungry stop by one of the locations, swipe your card and you're on your way.
 No searching for change or worrying about where you left your wallet.
 Unlike Hawk Dollars it isn't tax exempt, so it's just an easier way for our faculty, staff and students without meal plans to purchase their morning coffee, or to come in for lunch.
 No need to fumble with loose change before you've had your morning cup.

 Dining Policies & Procedures:

 One of our main goals is to provide a pleasant, clean, comfortable and satisfying dining experience.
 In order to meet this goal, we ask for your assistance with the following procedures:

 - Please bus your plates and disposables from your table when you have finished dining.

 - Please refrain from taking food, dishes or utensils from the dining area.

 - Remember that Meal Cards are non-transferable.
 Meal Cards cannot be used by anyone but the purchaser.

 - Book bags are not allowed in the Dining Hall.
 Please return them to your room or place them in the lockers provided at the entrance.
 Sodexo is not responsible for lost or stolen book bags.

 - ID cards are required to enter the Dining Hall.
 Students without an ID card will be asked to pay for their meal.